 With the passage of the Fugitive Slave Act of 1850, made possible by Daniel Webster’s compromise with the “Cotton Whigs”, Howe’s politics radicalized.
 This act permitted slave chasers to cross the Mason Dixon Line and return any self-emancipated slaves to their owners.
 Boston became a target of the slave chasers as it had a large runaway slave population.
 In resistance to this activity, Howe joined the Boston Vigilance Committee with William Lloyd Garrison, Charles Sumner, Theodore Parker, William Cooper Nell, Lewis Hayden, George Luther Stearns and Franklin Sanborn and many others.
 The Committee was formed to address slavery, particularly in “Bloody Kansas.”
 Between 1851 and 1854, Boston experienced three riots that brought the Committee, slave catchers and the Federal and State governments into physical confrontations.
 Several Committee members and The Secret Six crossed the line of non-violence in their opposition to the Fugitive Slave Act.

 Many historians, then and now, have suggested that Dr. Howe was a principle activist in all three slave catcher riots in Boston.
 Eyewitness testimony can often be contradictory.
 In any case Dr. Howe appears to have rushed the Federal Court House in Boston in 1854, with hundreds of other abolitionists, attempting to free Anthony Burns.
 A U.S. marshall was killed in the ensuing battle.
 Perhaps it is best left that Dr. Howe was an activist.
-To this day the individual that shot and killed the marshall has remained unknown.
+To this day the individual that shot at and subsequently stabbed the marshall, has remained unknown.

 The attention given Boston, on both sides of the slavery issue, clearly alerted John Brown to an abolitionist center of support that just might adopt his plan for a slave uprising.
 Inversely, those called The Secret Six could not help but hear of Captain John Brown’s exploits in “Bloody Kansas” through their committee activity and visits to Kansas.
 Unfortunately, one side of the Mason Dixon line would call him an abolitionist and the other a first degree murderer.